Deforestation in the Democratic Republic of the Congo: Fuelwood and charcoal collection

-Fuelwood and charcoal collection has been classified as a key driver for deforestation as it is used to account for 95% the population's energy needs.
-The population's dependence on fuelwood for energy creates rings of fragmented forest around urban areas, which in turn calls for longer and longer forest excursions to supply a never ending demand for fuelwood.
+Fuelwood and charcoal collection is a key cause of deforestation, as it supplies 95% the population's energy needs.
+People's dependence on fuelwood for energy creates rings of fragmented forest around urban areas, which in turn calls for longer and longer forest excursions to collect fuelwood.
 The United Nations Environment Programme's Post-conflict Environmental Assessment Synthesis for Policy Makers reported that approximately 89 hectares of forest was lost each day due to illegal fuelwood harvesting during the peak of the post-Second Congo War conflict.
 It is estimated that 72 million m3 of fuelwood and charcoal are "produced" annually.

-Charcoal, or Makala, is inefficient to produce but is a preferred source of energy in the DRC.
+Charcoal, or makala, is inefficient to produce but is a preferred source of energy in the DRC.
 While it is virtually free to use fuelwood as a source of energy, charcoal increases in popularity as an energy source due to several advantages over fuelwood.
 Charcoal has higher calorific value per unit weight (31.8 MJ per kg) compared to fuelwood (16 MJ per kg); and charcoal is smaller and easier to store.

-Charcoal is also mostly smokeless and is not liable to deterioration by fungi or insects which attack fuelwood.
+Charcoal is also mostly smokeless, and is not damaged by fungi or insects like fuelwood.
 With these benefits, charcoal is particularly popular in cities.
 However, even in rural areas in Goma, North Kivu for example, charcoal is also widely used.
 On average, each person uses 1 to 1.6 cubic meter of fuelwood and 80 to 95 kg of charcoal annually.

 Regardless of the purposes, commercial or personal, fuelwood and charcoal are mostly collected by women and children in most regions in Africa.
-The price of charcoal increases especially in large cities, such as Kinshasa, because vast amounts of forest are deforested close to the city and the cost of transportation increases as the distance of wood sources are farther away.
+Charcoal costs more in cities, especially large ones such as Kinshasa, because vast amounts of forest are deforested close to the city so transport costs are higher.